deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt5-fifth-year.md

 * * *

-**John "Baseball" Burgess**
+**John "BASEBALL" Burgess**

 "Okay, it's a fucking *sauna* in here."

-Warhorse had always struggled with the heat.
+WARHORSE had always struggled with the heat.
 He was just so big nowadays, and so dense, that he actively struggled if the temperature crept above seventy or so.
 Hell, ALL of the Operators were like that, but Adam had it worst.